-- When you remove the tyres, mark them in order to maintain the same direction of rotation when they are installed again. - When removed, the wheels and/or tyres should be stored in a cool, dry and preferably dark location. - Store tyres in a vertical position if they are not fitted on wheel rims.
+- Mark tyres when you remove them to indicate the direction of rotation.
+This ensures you will be able to install them correctly when you replace them. - When removed, the wheels and/or tyres should be stored in a cool, dry and preferably dark location. - Store tyres in a vertical position if they are not fitted on wheel rims.